USEPA/AMET/docs/AMET_Users_Guide_v1.md

 discussion, we assume the default name of the AMET database, “amet”, and the default AMET MySQL user, “ametsecure”.
-If you decide to change either of these, then you will need to update the appropriate variables in the Perl and R configuration files in the directory
-$AMETBASE/configure (see Section 3).
+If you decide to change either of these, then you will need to update the appropriate variables in the R configuration files in the directory $AMETBASE/configure (see Section 3).
 Before you run the setup scripts, you will need to know the “root” password for the MySQL admini­strator.
 Note that this is not the same as the “ametsecure” password that will be created using the scripts discussed below.

 MET Setup
 ---------